John Michael Phillips: Early life and education

 Phillips was born and raised in Mobile, Alabama, before moving to Jacksonville, Florida in 2001.
 He received a BA from the University of Alabama in Political Science and Criminal Justice in 1997.
 He attended the University of Alabama School of Law, receiving a JD in 2000.
-He subsequently became licensed to practice law in Florida, New York, Georgia, Alabama, Texas, Oklahoma, Illinois and Washington, DC and is also licensed before the United States Supreme Court.

 Political life and civic career

 In 2015, Phillips was nominated by the Mayor of Jacksonville to the City's Human Rights Commission.
 Not without controversy, a Brunswick, Georgia pastor once asked the Mayor to force Phillips to resign his position, claiming he was biased, saying Phillips "has shown he cannot be a fair person and serve on the city's Human Rights Commission".
 The mayor's office sided with Phillips and he remained on the Commission.
 On November 14, 2017, Phillips resigned from the Commission in order to relieve any perceived conflict before filing multiple civil rights lawsuits against the City of Jacksonville.
 During one of those lawsuits, during a deposition of the elected Sheriff, Phillips offered to settle the case if he apologized for the police brutality on video.
 The Sheriff obliged.

 In 2016, he was named one of the 29 most influential people in Jacksonville, Florida by Folio Weekly.
-He is very active in community outreach.
+He is active in community outreach.

-On January 10, 2023, Phillips announced he was running for city council, In Jacksonville's District 7, which includes downtown and the sports complex.
-In his announcement, Phillips said, “It’s time for a change.
-We must bring compassion and action to a city which needs more unity and less crime.”
-He is kicking off his campaign Wednesday at 3:30 p.m. at his law office, Phillips & Hunt, in downtown Jacksonville.

 Legal career

-Phillips started his career as a civil litigation defense attorney, defending companies like Coca-Cola, Hertz and State Farm from injury claims.
-After over 8 years with his firm, he worked alongside John Morgan and represented victims of traumatic injuries.
-In 2011, Phillips founded his own law office.
-It has since expanded to a multi-state practice.
-He is known as a preeminent civil rights lawyer, wrongful death lawyer, sports lawyer, personal injury lawyer, commercial litigation lawyer and criminal defense lawyer.
+John was recently named as one of the top 200 lawyers in America by Forbes Editorial Board.